MichaelDiBernardo/gfycatid/README.md

 ## "Important" details

 - You can generate IDs with any number of adjectives.
-- Generators are safe for use with multiple goroutines
+- Generators are safe for use with multiple goroutines.
 - This library uses static lists that are published in the source files; the lists that gfycat publishes online haven't been changed in years.
 - You can override those lists by reassigning them at runtime: They're in the